ShihuaZhong/CTMP2023ZirconIASClassifier/README.md

 This repository contains machine learning Python code and ZirconISAClassifier software used in the manuscript "A machine learning method for distinguishing detrital zircon provenance " (Zhong et al., 2023, Contributions to Mineralogy and Petrology).

+IMPORTANT: We updated the softare interface on 2th June, 2023.
+It is noted that this modification does not influence the output results.

 CONTENTS: